jjjermiah/ByteSize/devnotes/user_stories.md

 6. **As a performance analyst**,
    I want to calculate throughput by dividing transferred bytes by time in seconds,
-   so that I can obtain a new `bytecase` object to display with either metric or binary prefixes.
+   so that I can obtain a new `PyByteSize` object to display with either metric or binary prefixes.

 7. **As a Python library maintainer**,
    I want a fully tested, type-annotated module for sizes,